OasisLMF/Workshop2019/README.md

 cat gem/model_data/GMO/footprint_data/* > gem/model_data/footprint.csv
 ```

-Jupyter, which is used for the first two excercises, can be launched by running the following command within the virtualenv:
+Jupyter, which is used for the first two exercises, can be launched by running the following command within the virtualenv:

 ```
 jupyter notebook  --NotebookApp.token='' --NotebookApp.password='' &